Painting a graph with competing random walks: Proof of Theorem and Corollary Proof of Theorem 1.1 and Corollary 1.4

 exists.
-When $d \geq 4$, it is $\alpha_d$ as in \eqref{eqn::alpha_d5}, \eqref{eqn::alpha_d4}.
-When $d=3$, it is given by $\alpha_3^{c}$ where $\alpha_3^T$ is as in \eqref{eqn::alpha_d3}. \end{proposition}
+When $d \geq4$, it is $\alpha_d$ as in (\ref{eqnalphad5}), (\ref{eqnalphad4}).
+When $d=3$, it is given by $\alpha_3^{c}$ where $\alpha_3^T$ is as in (\ref{eqnalphad3}). \end{proposition}

 The first step in the proof of the proposition is to reduce the existence of the limit to a computation involving Green's functions.
-Recall from \eqref{eqn::greens_function_zd} that $G(y;\Z^d)$ is the Green's function for lazy random walk on $\Z^d$.
+Recall from (\ref{eqngreensfunctionzd}) that $G(y;\Z^d)$ is the Green's function for lazy random walk on $\Z^d$.
+In order to keep the notation from becoming too heavy, throughout the rest of this section we will write $T_\mix$ for $T_\mix(G_n)$ where $G_n$ will be clear from the context.
+Let